php-lock/lock/README.md

 Named locks are offered.
 PostgreSQL locking functions require integers but the conversion is handled automatically.

-No timeouts are supported.
+Timeouts are optional, if not provided, it will block indefinitely.
 If the connection to the database server is lost or interrupted, the lock is automatically released.

 ```php
 $pdo = new \PDO('pgsql:host=localhost;dbname=test', 'username');